microsoft/vscode-react-native/doc/intellisense.md

   }
   ```

-Please also make sure that your project has a `.flowconfig` file
+Please also make sure that your project has a `.flowconfig` file.